TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 ------------------------------
 NOTE: Remember to exit back to ACC before upgrading Infinite Heaven, upgrading a save that's mid mission is likely to cause issues.

-NOTE: Infinite Heaven has been restructured, with some of it's files now loading from a sub-folder of MGSV_TPP folder.
+NOTE: Infinite Heaven has been restructured, with some of it's files now loading from a sub-folder of MGS_TPP folder.
 Use Install Infinite Heaven.bat or see Install.txt for details.

+NOTE: Infinite Heaven now uses SnakeBite 0.8.4, get it here: http://www.nexusmods.com/metalgearsolidvtpp/mods/106

+New for r196
+Build for SnakeBite 0.8.4

+Added Headgear (cosmetic) to Filter Faces (splits headgear from Unique filter) (via Player Settings > Appearance menu)

+Fixed: Female Wildcard face range incorrect, resulting in defaulting to smushmanface.
+Fixed: Quests with balaclavas breaking those soldiers - thanks shynbean and PerkPrincess for your report.
+Fixed: mbAdditionalSoldiers,"More soldiers on MB plats" not loading the additonal soldiers, reulting in empty platforms - thanks shynbean for the report.
+Fixed: IH interrogations would not return wildcard soldier locations - thanks rargh for the report.
+Fixed: Soldier headgear on fobs being incorrect.

 New for r195
 Wildcard soldiers and hostages have staff parameters regenerated.
 Should always have a skill assigned now and have high stats (in respect to current mb level/stats draw)